-Accrued liabilities in the Statement of Net Position differ from the amount reported in governmental funds due to the accrued interest on bonds.
+Accrued liabilities in the Statement of Net Position differ from the amount reported at the governmental fund level due to the accrued interest on bonds.

 Accrued interest

 2. Explanation of Differences Between the Governmental Fund Operating Statements and the Statement of Activities